Adding Roof Geometry with Slope Calculations: Step-by-Step Tutorial

 In this video, we are going to add our roof geometry.
 In order to do that, we need to see our roof geometry.

 Now we can see our roof geometry.
-Remember, our slope established that the roof slides from the ridge here, down to the left, and from the ridge here, down to the right.
-If we take a look at our roof plan handout, we can see that the slope is four colon 12.
+Remember, our slope established that the roof slides from the ridge here down to the left, and from the ridge here down to the right.
+If we take a look at our Roof Plan handout, we can see that the slope is 4:12.

-That means it's a rise of four for a run of 12.
-That's four inches and 12 inches, or four feet and 12 feet.
-Also, if we look at the handout, we see that this datum here is called the top of plate.
+That means it's a rise of 4 for a run of 12.
+That's 4 inches and 12 inches, or 4 feet and 12 feet.
+Also, if we look at the handout, we see that this datum here is called the Top of Plate.

 What that means is that the structure of our walls ends at this line, and that is where the roof rafters would sit.
-So in order to combine all of this information, we need to know that this point right here, where my wall geometry lines up with that top of plate geometry, that is where the bottom of our rafters will be.
-The rafters in this case are three and a half inches, as they are two by fours.
+So to combine all of this information, we need to know that this point right here—where my wall geometry lines up with that Top of Plate geometry—is where the bottom of our rafters will be.
+The rafters in this case are 3.5 inches, as they are two-by-fours.

 AutoCAD Bootcamp: Live & Hands-on, In NYC or Online, Learn From Experts, Free Retake, Small Class Sizes, 1-on-1 Bonus Training.
 Named a Top Bootcamp by Forbes, Fortune, & Time Out.
 Noble Desktop.
 Learn More.

-So let's start by drawing our bottom line of that two by four, and it's gonna come up in this direction here.
+So let's start by drawing our bottom line of that two-by-four, and it's going to come up in this direction here.
 Okay, so let's get going.
-I'll go line, and in this case, our first point will be here, and in this case, our second point will be a relative coordinate.
+I'll go Line, and in this case, our first point will be here, and our second point will be a relative coordinate.

 We do not know the angle, and we do not know the point of this coordinate absolutely from where we just chose.
 We need to use a relative coordinate.
-So I'll type at 12 feet, comma, four feet, and that's because I'm moving in the positive direction in X, and I'll move up, which is the positive direction in Y. Okay, I'll hit ENTER, Enter to say that I'm done, and there we go.
+So I'll type @12',4', and that's because I'm moving in the positive direction in X, and I'll move up, which is the positive direction in Y. Okay, I'll hit ENTER, Enter to say that I'm done, and there we go.

 That's our first line of this roof.
-Now, the three and a half inches is our width of the two by four, so let's make that offset first.
-Offset, 3.5, Enter, and I'll go up and click, Enter to say that I'm done.
+Now, 3.5 inches is our width of the two-by-four, so let's make that offset first.
+Offset, 3.5, Enter.
+I'll go up and click.
+Enter to say that I'm done.

-That's our first part of our roof geometry, but then on top of that, there's probably about an inch of underlayment and roofing material, specifically our composition shingles.
-So let's offset one more time a distance of one, Enter.
-I'll click here and go up and click, Enter to say that I'm done.
+That's the first part of our roof geometry.
+But then on top of that, there's probably about an inch of underlayment and roofing material—specifically, our composition shingles.
+So let's offset one more time a distance of 1, Enter.
+I'll click here and go up and click.
+Enter to say that I'm done.

-So this is the only line we need, the top of our roofing material, but you can see on the handout that we have a two by six fascia, and the two by six in railroad geometry is 5.5 inches wide.
-That's its railroad size compared to the nominal size.
-Now we need to offset from this point back down five and a half inches.
+This is the only line we need—the top of our roofing material.
+But you can see on the handout that we have a two-by-six fascia, and the two-by-six in nominal geometry is 5.5 inches wide.
+Now we need to offset from this point back down 5.5 inches.

 Offset, 5.5, Enter.
-I'll grab this point and go down and click, Enter to say that I'm done.
-Now, I'm not gonna clean up any more of that geometry.
+I'll grab this point and go down and click.
+Enter to say that I'm done.
+Now, I'm not going to clean up any more of that geometry.

 Instead, we'll repeat that process on this side, and then we can clean it up together.
 Okay, let's turn off Ortho, and let's do that same process here.
 So I'll go Line, clicking this endpoint.

-Now, I'm going in this direction this time.
-It's still a relative coordinate, but this time it's at negative 12 feet, comma, four feet.
-We're going in the negative X and the positive Y, Enter, and then Escape, Escape, Escape.
+This time, I'm going in this direction.
+It's still a relative coordinate, but this time it's @-12',4'.
+We're going in the negative X and the positive Y. Enter.
+Then Escape, Escape, Escape.

-Here, the offset is going up three and a half, and then one.
-So our offset distance is 4.5, Enter.
-Here to here, Enter to lock it in.
+Here, the offset is going up 3.5, and then 1.
+So our offset distance is 4.5.
+Enter.
+Here to here.
+Enter to lock it in.

 There we go.
 That's the outline of our fascia board.
 Let's clean it up a little bit.